Last updated on November 5th, 2019

 Wyoming on the map

-31. Most of the Yellowstone National Park lies in the state of Wyoming.
-This park receives millions of people every year.
+34. The Yellowstone National Park is one of the largest national parks in the US.
+The national park sees more than four million visitors every year.
+The park is primarily located in Wyoming and was established in 1872.
+It spans almost 3,500 miles and extends into parts of Montana and Idaho.
 Visitors flock to the Yellowstone because of the unique ecosystem of the area and the diverse collection of birds, mammals, and amphibians.

 . . . continue reading on the next page.